U.S. delivers helicopters to bolster Jordan's border defenses

 Since the start of the Syrian conflict in 2011, Washington has spent millions of dollars to help Amman set up an elaborate surveillance system known as the Border Security Programme to stem infiltration by militants from Syria and Iraq.

-Reporting by Suleiman Al-Khalidi; Editing by David Goodman
+Reporting by Suleiman Al-Khalidi; Editing by David Goodman and Diane Craft